 Harrison Ford was offered the role of the older Indiana Jones, but he turned it down, since he thought television had nothing to offer his career.
-However, Ford appeared as a middle-aged Indy in the episode "The Mystery of the Blues", where he recalled one of his early adventures.
+However, Ford appeared as a middle-aged Indy in season two, episode five, "Young Indiana Jones and the Mystery of the Blues", where he recalled one of his early adventures.

 For one of his brief appearances as the middle-aged Indiana Jones, Harrison Ford sports a beard.
 This is because he was filming The Fugitive (1993) at the time his scenes were shot, and he didn't have time to shave it off.